-Termini Station (present day 1950, station since 1863) is the main train station in Rome with a passenger traffic of over 150 million people and ranks 6th in Europe.
+Termini Station (modern look since 1950, station since 1863) is the main train station in Rome with a passenger traffic of over 150 million people and ranks 6th in Europe.
 The territory of the main station (225,000 m²) accommodates 32 platforms.
 Termini is not only a railway station, but also a major transport hub.

 Location: Piazza dei Cinquecento, 1, 00185.

 The second most important railway station Tiburtina (1866) serves as a connection between the southern and northern parts of Italy.

 From Tiburtina station, only Italo (bullet trains) leave.

 Location: Circonvallazione Nomentana, 00162.
 (Via Della Stazione Tiburtina 00162 Рим Лацио Италия)